natematias/SOC412/1-facebook-poem/README.md

 Now that the experiment is complete and you have collected all the data, it's time for you to analyze the data and write your first report to the Poetry Foundation.
 But there's a wrinkle: in the time since you were commissioned to do the study, a social media analytics company offered to provide real-time analytics to the Poetry Foundation based on "predictive models" and "data science."
 This company argues that A/B testing is slow and wasteful, and that their linear regression models will give the foundation "real-time metrics" that they can use to make daily decisions about how to post poetry.

 ## Assignment
-For this assignment, **work in pairs** to a report for the foundation that describes what you learned, explains the benefits of causal inference, and argues why field experiments could help the foundation evaluate its programs on social media and beyond.
+For this assignment, create a report for the foundation that describes what you learned, explains the benefits of causal inference, and argues why field experiments could help the foundation evaluate its programs on social media and beyond.

 Your essay should include:

 * a paragraph **describing the experiment design**, including the intervention being tested, the outcome measures being used, how long the study was conducted, and how many poems were included.
 * a paragraph **summarizing the findings**.
 It should describe the range of the dependent variable, the means for each condition, and a statement of the effect size.